 Note: These are all PCI Graphics Cards and Not PCI Express ones.
 They go into the PCI Slot of the motherboard.

 Here is the list of good PCI Video Cards that are still available in the market today.
 You can use them in your older computer as onboard graphics replacement or for troubleshooting purposes.

 This is the most basic and ancient video card you can get for your older PC.
 This PCI video card is based on the ATI Rage XL chipset and comes with 8MB video memory.
-This can be a good card for really old PCs and for troubleshooting purpose because other than that it has no use.
+This can be a good card for really old PCs and for troubleshooting purposes because other than that it has no use.

 The GPU of this low profile graphics card does not even have a heatsink.
-It is a DirectX 6 card and you don’t have to install any kind of drivers to make this card work.
+It is a DirectX 6 card and you don’t have to install any kind of driver to make this card work.
 This PCI video card comes with a single VGA port.

 |Generic ATI Rage XL PCI VGA Card Specifications|

 This is another low profile PCI graphics card which is based on the older ATI Radeon 7000 chipset.
 It comes with 64MB DDR2 memory which is not much but is enough to make your display work.
 It supports dual monitors and Windows 98/ME/2000/XP.
 The card supports DirectX 7 API.